jiacheng-xu/DiscoBERT/README.md

 * We tried `roberta-base` rather than `bert-base-uncased` as we used in this code repo and paper, but empirically it didn't perform better.
 * The maxium document length is set to be 768 BPEs although we found `max_len=768` doesn't bring significant gain from `max_len=512`.

+To train or modify a model, there are several files to start with.
+* `model/disco_bert.py` is the model file.
+There are some unused conditions and hyper-parameters starting with "semantic_red" so you should ignore them.
+* `configs/DiscoBERT.jsonnet` is the configuration file which will be read by AllenNLP framework.
+In the pre-trained model section of [https://utexas.box.com/v/DiscoBERT-ACL2020](https://utexas.box.com/v/DiscoBERT-ACL2020), we provided the configuration files for reference.
+Basically we adopted most of the hyper-parameters from [PreSumm](https://github.com/nlpyang/PreSumm/blob/master/src/train.py).

 ## Citing
 ```